gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 Unfortunately we don't get the ciphersuite in a human readable format.
 Instead we get the the decimal version of the two-byte identification number.
 This makes it's difficult to make a security judgement on these ciphers.

 Let's translate these into a human readable format.
-The [website](http://realtimelogic.com/ba/doc/en/C/shark/group__SharkSslCiphers.html) that has a translation table and also - thankfully - has a CSS element that we can use to pull out the values.
+[This website](http://realtimelogic.com/ba/doc/en/C/shark/group__SharkSslCiphers.html) that has a translation table and also - thankfully - has a CSS element that we can use to pull out the values.

 The `rvest` library is used to download the page, pull out the table entries, and convert them to text.
 Each entry is a string with the ciphersuite name and hex separated by spaces, so those are split, and finally the columns are given sensible names.